oracle/node-oracledb/README.md

 **This release is under development and information may be incomplete**

 The node-oracledb add-on for Node.js powers high performance Oracle Database applications.
+Applications can be written in TypeScript, or directly in JavaScript.

 Use node-oracledb 5.2-dev to connect Node.js 10.16, 12, 14, or later, to Oracle Database.
 Older versions of node-oracledb may work with older versions of Node.js.